 Health and Conditions ❤️

 Bullmatians are generally healthy dogs but can inherit some issues and ailments from their parent’s bloodline and genetics.
 As a responsible Bullmation owner, it is wise to be aware of these health concerns so that you know what to look for to catch them early should they occur.

 The size between male and female Bullmatians is the only real significant difference.
 The males will be taller and more muscular as a general rule of thumb, making them the heavier of the two.

 The only time a significant difference in temperament will be noticeable will be if a puppy has had a less than agreeable upbringing, inadequate training, or a lack of exercise.
 This can lead any dog to become irritable and problematic, which is why your Bullmation research is so important.

 The Bullmatian, although not a pedigree, is a beautiful hybrid hound with a growing fanbase for all the right reasons.
-But, to be a good Bullmation master, you must keep up with his exercise needs, energy levels and be a firm pack leader.
+But, to be a good Bullmation master, you must keep up with his exercise needs, and energy levels and be a firm pack leader.

 If you can’t fulfill his needs, you will find the Bullmatian breed a real handful that will be difficult to get along with.
-But, if you can, he will be a great cuddle buddy for all the family, and a fun-loving and entertaining pooch for sure.
+But, if you can, he will be a great cuddle buddy for all the family and a fun-loving and entertaining pooch for sure.